Born: May 22, 1970 Primary Instrument: Drums

 Based in Chicago, after long periods in Texas (1990-1998) and the West Coast (1998-2006), Bennington appears at a number of venues as a sideman or band leader with his group, Colour and Sound and performs in the U.S. with regular visits to Canada, Europe, and South America.
 In addition to standard musical settings, Jimmy makes it a point to play at public schools, community centers, festivals, and hospitals as part of a longstanding relationship with the Children's Cancer Association.
 Live radio broadcasts include appearances on KBOO, KTRU, KHMD, KEXP, WNUR, and WZRD, as well as an appearance on Chicago's WGN Television.

-Chicago artists Jimmy has worked with include veteran multi-reedist Rich Corpolongo, saxophonists Fred Jackson, Jeff Marx, and Ed House (AACM), trombonist Jeb Bishop, cornettist Josh Berman, pianists Jim Baker and Ben Boye, vibraphonist Jim Cooper, cellist Tomeka Reid, guitarists Dave Miller, Bill MacKay, Jason Steele, Mr. G and the Mystery Band, Doug Blake, and bassists Brian Sandstrom, Michael Staron, Anton Hatwich, Rollo Radford of Sun Ra Arkestra fame and violinist Renee Baker.
+Chicago artists Jimmy has worked with include veteran multi-reedist Rich Corpolongo, saxophonists Fred Jackson, Jeff Marx, and Ed House (AACM), trombonist Jeb Bishop, cornettist Josh Berman, pianists Jim Baker, Ben Boye, and Dan Pierson, vibraphonist Jim Cooper, cellists Cathy Kuna and Tomeka Reid, guitarists Dave Miller, Bill MacKay, Jason Steele, Mr. G and the Mystery Band, Doug Blake, and bassists Brian Sandstrom, Michael Staron, Anton Hatwich, Brian Smith, and Rollo Radford of Sun Ra Arkestra fame, and AACM violinist/composer Renee Baker.

 Visits to Paris in September of 2007 and 2008 provided two career highlights; the opportunity for Bennington to sit in with trumpet legend Ted Curson and pianist Alain Jean Marie at the Sunset Jazz Club in 2007, and Jimmy's Paris debut at the Paris underground club L' Attier Tampon- Ramier on Sept.
-21, 2008 with veteran guests: bassist Benjamin Duboc, trumpet/ flutes Itaru Oki, and alto saxophonist Didier Haboyan.
+21, 2008 with veteran guests: bassist Benjamin Duboc, trumpet/ flutes Itaru Oki (of Steve Lacy fame), and alto saxophonist Didier Haboyan.
 During his time in Paris, he was a session guest on the famed Rue des Lombards' Duc des Lombards, Le Baser Sale, the Sunset, and au Croissant in Montmartre.
-A recording session with Bennington, Benjamin Duboc and pianist Jobic Le Massan, 'Walk to Montreuil', recorded September 19, 2008 (TBR).
+A recording session with Bennington, Benjamin Duboc and pianist Jobic Le Masson, 'Walk to Montreuil', recorded September 19, 2008 TBR 2013 Cadence Jazz Records).

 He has worked with bagpipes, folk and Mariachi musicians, DJ's, poets, tap and interpretive dancers, and has performed with Rob Scheps Salon Des Refuses Big Band as well as with vocalists Stephanie Porter, Joanne Klein, Karen Shivers, and Saalik Ziyad.

-Mr. Bennington is an experienced private instructor, as well as a freelance writer who has been published in Modern Drummer Magazine, Jazz Profile, and Cadence Jazz and Blues Review.
+Mr. Bennington is an experienced private instructor, as well as a freelance writer and photographer who has been published in Modern Drummer Magazine, Cadence Magazine, and Jazz Profile, and Cadence Jazz and Blues Review.

 Awards:Portraits and Silhouettes- Honorable Mention- All About Jazz Best Recordings of 2007